 The Planning Policy group has focussed their conversation around climate action plans and declarations.
 It aims to write a template letter, which can be circulated around the ACAN network and beyond, for individuals to send to their local authorities that have not yet declared.

 In addition we are researching exemplar action plans, and identify action plan consultations across the country that we can build template responses and encourage participation.
-Planning Policy will combine efforts with Existing Buildings on the immediate CPR campaign.
+Planning Policy will combine efforts with Existing Buildings on the immediate Conservation Area Retrofit Toolkit campaign.

 WHERE THE WILD THINGS AREN'T

 We are focused on the challenges facing “wild things” in a time of critical biodiversity decline and habitat loss.
 We are working to raise awareness of the impacts of the architectural profession and construction industry on nature, and to support the vital shift towards a new form of professionalism dedicated to ecological regeneration.

 Towards these aims, we promote multidisciplinary knowledge sharing by collaborating with experts and professionals with a greater understanding and appreciation of natural systems.
 From these collaborations, we campaign for the betterment of wildlife and ecosystems, and seek to move away from Anthropocentric practices.